 Full-spectrum CBD is the most ‘natural’ and the least processed form of CBD extract.
 However, trace amounts of THC can cause complications when it comes to selling the product on the mainstream market.

 Broad-spectrum CBD is almost the same as full spectrum extract, just with the THC removed.
-This extract contains all the same naturally occurring plant phenols and terpenes along with CBD.
+This extract contains all the same naturally occurring plant phenols and terpenes along with CBD and hyaluronic acid.

 As you might have guessed, CBD isolate is an extract made solely with CBD.
 All other traces of cannabinoids, terpenes and phenols are removed from the final product.
 This makes it a particularly popular compound for adding to cosmetics, as it is more potent and pure.
 We use CBD isolate powder when developing Poko products for efficacy, purity and potency.
 We also supplement our CBD isolate with other potent plant phenols, antioxidants and botanical compounds, to give your skin all the nutrients it needs to thrive – without having to worry about THC.